dimasyankauskas/ai-first-stack/README.md

 ## 💡 The "Why": Solving the Velocity Problem

-As a **Head of Product**, my job is to maximize **product velocity**—reducing the time between an idea and a shipped feature.
-Yet, I constantly see teams losing days to "infra thrash"—Docker builds failing, SSL headaches, and complex routing.
+As a **Head of Product**, my job is to maximize **product velocity** — reducing the time between an idea and a shipped feature.
+Yet, I constantly see teams losing days to "infra thrash" — Docker builds failing, SSL headaches, and complex routing.

 I built **Dokploy Stack** to productize infrastructure.
 It is a repeatable, self-hosted template designed for **zero latency and massive build velocity**.